 Commitment: Initial commitment of 6 months.
 You will have a weekly assignment, same day/same time each week.

-Process: The application process is important for the safety of the patients.
+Process: The application process is important for the safety of the patients and volunteers.
 This process includes:

 - Complete the online application